Introduction to Testing Methodologies

 - Testing of the application makes sure that the reliability of the company is maintained in the minds of the users and they are satisfied with the application.

 - Testing enhances the Quality of the product by eliminating any defects in the application.
-Better Quality products delivered to increase the confidence of the users for the company.
+Better Quality products are delivered to increase the confidence of the users for the company.

 - High-Quality Testing ensures the effective and defect-free performance of the application.

 - Quality Testing ensures that the application does not result in any failures and defects are identified as early as possible.
-Defects identified at later stages are very expensive to correct and can damage the company reputation if found in production.
+Defects identified at later stages are very expensive to correct and can damage the company’s reputation if found in production.

 The testing methodologies are required in your testing process to make sure the application can successfully perform and deliver as expected and in various environments and across multiple platforms.
-Quality testing methodologies result in a higher quality product, greater reliability on the product and higher client and customer satisfaction.
+Quality testing methodologies result in a higher quality product, greater reliability on the product, and higher client and customer satisfaction.